EndPointCorp/end-point-blog/2022/06/getting-started-with-docker-and-kubernetes-on-macos.md

 ![A Quite Docker Desktop button under the Docker icon menu in the top menu bar](/blog/2022/06/getting-started-with-docker-and-kubernetes-on-macos/image-15.webp)

 That’s all, folks.
 We now have the tools to learn and explore Docker and Kubernetes in our own local host.

-Now we may proceed with the official documentations and other tutorials to continue on the path to learn Docker and Kubernetes.
+Now we may proceed with the official documentation and other tutorials to continue on the path to learn Docker and Kubernetes.